rpdelaney/l4d2-tourney-rules/rules.md

 will result in a double forfeit.
 Under no circumstances whatsoever will extensions be granted.

-To report match results, [TBD].
+To report match results, visit the tournament page on the efps site[8].
 Include a screenshot of the final scores.
 Results will not be accepted via email, Steam instant messenger, or the Steam Community.

 ###### 5.1.4 How to schedule a match
 A match schedule consists of three elements: